 Tosi uses plain, albeit lightly caramelized and toasted corn flakes, and I found the ice cream to taste more like stale milk than anything else.
 I dunno.
 I just prefer my ice cream sweet, I guess.

-So when I found a froyo place in Little Toyko called Bae selling cinnamon toast crunch soft serve I had to try it.
+So when I found a froyo place in Little Toyko called Bae (which has sadly since closed) selling cinnamon toast crunch soft serve I had to try it.
 And it was everything I had hoped cereal milk ice cream would be.

 I grew up in a strict no-sugar-for-breakfast household (except on weekends when pancakes and waffles were welcome) so cereals like Cinnamon Toast Crunch were rare, reserved only for hotel breakfasts and weekends at my grandparents' house.